developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 	* Format ISBN-10
 	* Format ISBN-13

-* **Convert DataBar To UPC EAN -** If this is set it converts DataBar bar codes to UPC/EAN format.
+* **Convert DataBar To UPC EAN -** If this is set it converts DataBar barcodes to UPC/EAN format.
 For this setting to work UPC/EAN symbologies must be enabled.
 * UPC Reduced Quiet Zone - Enable decoding of marginless UPC barcodes

 -----

 ## Reader Params

-Allows the configuration of parameters specific to the selected bar code reader.
+Allows the configuration of parameters specific to the selected barcode reader.

 * **Beam Timer -** Sets the maximum amount of time that the reader remains on (0 - 60,000 ms in increments of 100 ms).
 A value of 0 sets the reader to stay on indefinitely.